nlebedenco/clarinet/README.md

 if you are interested in building MbedTLS tests and sample programs.
 By default, only the target libraries are built with static linking.

-[libasr](https://github.com/OpenSMTPD/libasr) is a library used for asynchronous name resolution (NSS/DNS) on Un\*x systems.
-Windows 8+ already supports asynchronous name resolution via WSA and does not require an additional library.
+[libuv](https://github.com/libuv/libuv) is a library used exclusively for integration tests and prototyping.

 All library submodules are configured to be statically linked into the main target.
 Not only it simplifies installation but also contributes to keep functionality consistent regardless of the state of the system we deploy into.